rimi-itk/dpl_pretix/README.md

 The template event must

-1. be a multipl dates event
+1. be a multiple dates event
 2. have single subevent (date)

 ## Event flow